rhjacobsen/CN_workshops/Workshops/1/README.md

   * Finally, try to ping both "Node-1" and "Router-1", in order to see if the network has been configured successfully.
 If all nodes can ping each other you have successfully completed Part 1.

-## Part 2: IPv6 Autoconfiguration and the Neighbour Discovery Protocol
+## Part 2: IPv6 autoconfiguration

-The objective of these experiments is to observe how stateless IPv6 Autoconfiguration and Neighbour Discovery Protocol (NDP) works.
+The objective of these experiments is to observe how stateless IPv6 autoconfiguration and Neighbour Discovery Protocol (NDP) works.
-Start this part by opening the project that was created in the beginning of the workshop and connect WireShark to the hub.
+Start this part by opening the project that was created in the beginning of the workshop and connect WireShark to the switch (or a hub).
-The experiments consists of the following steps.
+The experiments consists of the three steps below.
 When asked to fill in information, do so before continuing to the next step.

-### Step 1: Configure IPv6 Router
+### Step 1: Configure IPv6 router with autoconfiguration

 In order to see how IPv6 autoconfiguration works with a router present, we need to configure the Router Advertisement Daemon (radvd) on the router node:

  * Login to the "Router-1" node and assign an IPv6 address to eth0 of the router by issuing the following command:

     ```
-    ip address add 2001:16d8:dd92:1001::1/64 dev eth0
+    ip addr add 2001:16d8:dd92:1001::1/64 dev eth0
     ip link set eth0 up
     ```

- * Edit /etc/radvd.conf using the nano editor (or vim if you prefer), so that it contains the following:
+ * Edit /etc/radvd.conf using the _nano editor_ (or vim if you prefer), so that it contains the following:

     ```
     interface eth0 {